sgmurphy/wordpress-plugins/feeds-for-youtube/README.txt

 * **Lightning fast** - post caching and minimized YouTube API requests means that your feed loads lightning fast
 * **Infinitely load more** of your videos with the 'Load More' button
 * Built-in easy to use YouTube Feed Widget
+* Support for the Divi builder.
+Quickly add your feed to a page using a Divi block.
+* Support for Elementor widgets.
+Embed a YouTube feed using Elementor.
 * Fully internationalized and translatable into any language
 * Includes a header at the top of your feed
 * Enter your own custom CSS or JavaScript for even deeper customization